cmaureir/progra-alma/lectures/week5/lecture20.rst

 ~~~~~~~~~~~~~~~~~~~

 Some development projects use software version control,
-like SVN, CVS, Git, Bazaar, Mercurial, etc, so is important
+like SVN, CVS, Git, Bazaar, Mercurial, etc, so it is important
 to show the version inside the files.

 The properly way to do this is, as follows::